-The HCPC classifies its financial assets into one of the categories below, depending on the purpose for which the asset was acquired.
+The HCPC classifies its financial assets under the requirements of IFRS 9 into one of the categories below, depending on the purpose for which the asset was acquired.

 Trade and other receivables.
 These are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise principally through the provision of services but also incorporate other types of contractual monetary assets.
-They are initially recognised at fair value plus associated transaction costs that are directly attributable to their acquisition or issue, and are subsequently carried at invoiced value or amortised cost using the effective interest rate method, less provision for impairment.
+Under the requirements of IAS 39, they are initially recognised at fair value plus associated transaction costs that are directly attributable to their acquisition or issue.
+Under IFRS 9 these are held at and are subsequently carried at invoiced value or amortised cost using the effective interest rate method, less provision for impairment.

 Cash and cash equivalents.
 These include current accounts and instant access deposit accounts.
+Held at amortised cost under IFRS 9.

 Investments.
-These are short term deposits held with banks which are classified as loans and receivables under IAS 39.
+These are short-term deposits held with banks which are classified as loans and receivables under IAS 39 and amortised cost under IFRS 9.